Yoga is a mind and body practice. Various styles of yoga combine physical postures, breathing techniques, and meditation or relaxation.

-There are several different types of yoga and many disciplines within the practice.
+There are several types of yoga and many disciplines within the practice.

 The six branches are:

-- Raja yoga: This branch involves meditation and strict adherence to a series of disciplinary steps known as the “eight limbs” of yoga.
+- Raja yoga: This branch involves meditation and strict adherence to a series of disciplinary steps known as the eight limbs of yoga.

 - Karma yoga: This is a path of service that aims to create a future free from negativity and selfishness.